baskuit/pinyon/src/model/readme.md

 # DoubleOracleModel

 Currently the only Models supported by Surskit are 'double oracle' models, those that return a value and policy estimate for both players.

 A value estimate is required by the tree-bandit algorithms.
 When a leaf node is expanded at the end of the forward phase, the value of its accompanying state is back-propagated to update the matrix/chance nodes leading up to the leaf node.

 On the other hand, a policy estimate is not required by tree-bandit search and is only used in some bandit algorithms.
-If a model does not typically supply a policy estimate (e.g. monte carlo), then the uniform policy is used as a stand-in.
+If a model does not typically supply a policy estimate (e.g. Monte Carlo), then the uniform policy is used as a stand-in.

 ### Interface